Requesting Records or Verification of Accommodations

 In accordance with Cornell policy, Student Disability Services only maintains records for five years after you leave the university.
 We are happy to send you a letter verifying the accommodations you used while here, or copies of your disability documentation, if requested in that time frame.
 We recommend that all students request a copy of their records or a proof of verification letter if they may need it at a future date.

-- From your Cornell email address, you can email to either your SDS counselor or the general SDS email account letting us know what is needed.
+- From your Cornell email address, you can email the general SDS email account letting us know what is needed.

 - You can complete our Release of Records Form (pdf) and mail to us

 We will follow up with you to discuss your request.
 Records can be sent digitally by Secure File Transfer, by fax, or by mail.